 In contrast to Ex.
 31, the subject achijab’ does not show an agreement proclitic in Ex.
 32.

 In existential sentences the agreement proclitic e optionally precedes the existential k’o as in Ex.
 34. The cardinal number kajib’ “four” marks the subject as plural.
 Possessed nouns such as as uk’ajol “his children” are not pluralized even when referencing human beings.

-Finally, there is an additional plural proclitic with a clearly negative, deprecatory connotation: staq, as in Ex.
+Finally, there is an additional plural proclitic with a diminutive, affective connotation: staq, as in Ex.
 36 below.
-Do not confuse with taq, which is distributive/diminutive (Ex.
+Do not confuse with taq, which is a distributive/diminutive as well (Ex.
 37).

 Transform the following sentences into plural.
 Then translate them into English:

-- K’o le ajk’ay taq prut pa le k’ayb’al.
+- E k’o le ajk’ay taq prut pa le k’ayb’al.